riscv-steel/riscv-steel/docs/source/getting-started.md

 ## Next steps

 If you've reached this point, congratulations!
-You have a working instance of RISC-V Steel SoC.
+You have a working instance of the SoC IP.
 You can now change it to create your own embedded applications.

 - **Run your own software**

-    In the [Software Guide](software-guide.md) you find how to write, compile, and run software applications for RISC-V Steel SoC.
+    In the [Software Guide](software-guide.md) you find how to write, compile, and run software applications for RISC-V Steel SoC IP.

-- **Configure and expand the hardware**
+- **Expand the hardware**

-    On the [SoC IP](soc.md) page you find detailed information about the design of RISC-V Steel SoC so that you can configure and expand it to meet your needs.
+    In the [SoC IP Reference Guide](soc.md) you find detailed information about the design so that you can expand it to create larger projects.

 </br>
 </br>